 Teachin g Guide

-Identifyir ng Data 2020/21
+Identifyin g Data 2021/22

 Subject () Laboratory Automation Code 610G01038

 Study programme Grao en Química

 Descr iptors

-Cycle Period Year Type Credits
+Cycle Period Ye ar Туре Credits

 Graduate 2nd four-month period Fou ırth Optional 4.5

 Language SpanishGalician

-Teaching method Hybrid
+Teaching method Face-to-face

 Prerequisites

 Department Química

-Coordinador Penedo Blanco, Francisco Jose E-mail francisco.penedo o.blanco@udc.es
+Coordinador Penedo Blanco, Francisco Jose E-mail francisco.penede o.blanco@udc.es

-Lecturers Penedo Blanco, Francisco Jose E-mail francisco.penedo o.blanco@udc.es
+Lecturers Penedo Blanco, Francisco Jose E-mail • o.blanco@udc.es

 Web https://moodle.udc.es/

-General description Among the different tasks to perfo orm in a laborat ory measureme nt recording, data analysi s and modification of
+General description Among the different tasks to perfo orm in a lahorat forv measuremen t recording, data analysi is and modification of

+General accomption experimental conditions dependin -

-experimental conditions dependir ng on those res ults are some of the most commonly done e.
-These tasks can be often don
+automatically and unattended usir - and are some or t ne most commonly done c.
+Those tasks our be often done

-automatically and unattended usi ng a PC.

-Most of the existing equipments in n laboratories c an be controlled and programmed to carr y out its operations without
+Most of the existing equipments in ean ha controlled and programmed to carr ay out its aparations without

-Most of the existing equipments in laboratories can be controlled and programmed to carry out its operations without human intervention, and these tasks can be automated through software applications.
-Different strategies to achieve

-automation of common tasks will utomation of common tasks will be shown in this subject.
-The everyday work in a laboratory will be easier that way.
+human intervention, and these tas

+automation of common tasks will l • • •

+Continuonau nion • ·

-Contingency plan 1.
+Contingency plan If there are capacity problems in the -

+where students can follow the acti - ise in the practical activities the

+student groups will be unfolded to adapt to the capacity of the laboratory.

+IN THE CASE OF GOING TO NON-FACE-TO-FACE TEACHING:

 Modifications to the contents

 - There will be no variations

 2. Methodologies

-Teaching methodologies that are e maintained
+Teaching methodologies that are maintained

-- ICT practicals (It computes in the ent)
+- ICT practicals (It computes in th ent)

-( ,
+101 practicals (it compates in th o ililai assesiii onty

 Teaching methodologies that are modified

 - Guest lectures, laboratory practices and mixed test will go to online mode

-ou 1001 11 go 10

-3. Mechanisms for personalized attention to students
+Mechanisms for personalized attention to students

 - Email: Daily.
 It will be used to make consultations, request virtual meetings and to solve doubts.

-- Moodle: According to the needs of the students.
+- Online Campus: According to the needs of the students.

-- Module.
-According to the fleeds of the students. - Teams: Weekly sessions in large groups for the advancement of theoretical content, at the time set in the class
+- Teams: Weekly sessions in large groups for the advancement of theoretical content, at the time set in the class

 calendar, and online laboratory practices using laboratory equipment simulators.

-calcinati, and online laboratory p ractioes dailing it aboratory equip nont simulators.
+- 3 7 1.1

 4. Modifications in the evaluation

 - There will be no modifications

-more will be no mounications -

 Evaluation observations:

-the teaching a uida ara kant

-- The same ones that appear in the teaching guide are kept.
+- The same ones that appear in this teaching g juide are kept.

-5 Modifications to the hibliography or webgraphy
+3 0 ·

-Modifications to the bibliography or webgraphy All work materials will be available digitized in Moodle.
+5. Modifications to the bibliography or webgraphy

-- All Work materials will be ava anable digitized iii ivioodie.
+- All work materials will be ava ailable digitized in the online Car npus.

-Study programme competences Code Study programme competences A15 Ability to recognise and analyse new problems and develop solution strategies A16 Ability to source, assess and apply technical bibliographical information and data relating to chemistry A19 Ability to follow standard procedures and handle scientific equipment

-A20 Ability to interpret data resulting from laboratory observation and measurement A21 Understanding of qualitative and quantitative aspects of chemical problems A22 Ability to plan, design and develop projects and experiments A23 Critical standards of excellence in experimental technique and analysis A25 Ability to recognise and analyse link between chemistry and other disciplines, and presence of chemical processes in everyday life B2 Effective problem solving В3 Application of logical, critical, creative thinking B4 Working independently on own initiative B5 Teamwork and collaboration В7 Effective workplace communication C2 Oral and written proficiency in a foreign language C3 Ability to use basic information and communications technology (ICT) tools for professional purposes and learning throughout life C6 Ability to assess critically the knowledge, technology and information available for problem solving C8 Understanding role of research, innovation and technology in socio-economic and cultural development
+Study programme competences Code Study programme competences A15 Ability to recognise and analyse new problems and develop solution strategies A16 Ability to source, assess and apply technical bibliographical information and data relating to chemistry A19 Ability to follow standard procedures and handle scientific equipment A20 Ability to interpret data resulting from laboratory observation and measurement A21 Understanding of qualitative and quantitative aspects of chemical problems A22 Ability to plan, design and develop projects and experiments A23 Critical standards of excellence in experimental technique and analysis A25 Ability to recognise and analyse link between chemistry and other disciplines, and presence of chemical processes in everyday life B2 Effective problem solving В3 Application of logical, critical, creative thinking B4 Working independently on own initiative B5 Teamwork and collaboration В7 Effective workplace communication C2 Oral and written proficiency in a foreign language C3 Ability to use basic information and communications technology (ICT) tools for professional purposes and learning throughout life C6 Ability to assess critically the knowledge, technology and information available for problem solving C8 Understanding role of research, innovation and technology in socio-economic and cultural development